Hi, my name is Yarrow.

-What makes most sense to me in this world world is to centre community care and to remember our deep interconnectedness as well as the possibility of collective and individual healing.
+I’m trying to centre community care and to remember our deep interconnectedness as well as the possibility of collective and individual healing.
 I want us to feel at home in our bodies and in our communities and reclaim enchantment while being culturally sensitive and inclusive in our approaches and practices.

 My work celebrates queers, trans folks, working class babes, people of colour, sex workers, people with disabilities and of all ages as well as survivors.
 You are welcome here and it matters to me that this space is accessible to you.

 P.S.: I also run a web design and tech agency named Yarrow Digital that supports small businesses in building heartfelt, sustainable online platforms.
 I specialise in creating custom made WordPress sites and also offer tech support and small business mentoring.

 Inspiration and qualifications